TheMkrage/TheMkrage.github.io/_posts/2015-9-10-Vex-Scout-Version-2.0.md

 The user interface on most of the other pages has also been redone.
 They are now more than just text.
 Take a look for yourself:

 ### New Features
-Robot Skills and Programming Skills can now be seen on a team's profile.
+Robot Skills and Programming Skills can now be seen on a team"'"s profile.
 This gives users a more accurate idea of how fast a team can score, or how well they are at programming.

 OPR, DPR, and CCWM are all now supported and are shown on the newly added "Graphs" pages.
-This is another tab added when viewing a team's profile.
+This is another tab added when viewing a team"'"s profile.

 Users can now favorite teams and/or competitions.
 This allows for the creation of a pick list for elimination selections.